 - Simple web vulnerability scanners are not fit for DevSecOps because they are not made to be integrated with CI/CD tools.
 This means that they cannot provide a suitable means of security vulnerability assessment in pipelines.

-The only tools that are fit for use in a DevSecOps environment are enterprise-class SAST (static application security testing), DAST (dynamic application security testing), and IAST (interactive application security testing) scanners:
+The only solutions that are considered DevSecOps tools are enterprise-class SAST (static application security testing), DAST (dynamic application security testing), and IAST (interactive application security testing) scanners:

 - SAST scanners, also known as code analysis tools, are often mentioned as a perfect fit for DevSecOps but that is not necessarily the case.
 SAST scanners have several major disadvantages.
-They report a lot of false positives and therefore their reports tend to be ignored by developers with time.
-They are also completely helpless against security vulnerabilities associated with configurations or data (for example, misconfigured web servers or default passwords).
-They do not verify the security of third-party modules and libraries (and most software nowadays heavily relies on such modules and libraries).
-Finally, they are limited to selected development languages.
+They report a lot of false positives and therefore they tend to be ignored by developers with time.
+They are also meant to secure code only and therefore they are completely helpless against security vulnerabilities associated with configurations or data (for example, misconfigured web servers or default passwords).
+They do not verify the security of third-party modules and libraries (and most software nowadays heavily relies on dependencies).
+Finally, they are limited to selected development environments and languages.

-- DAST scanners, also called web vulnerability scanners, must be used later in the development lifecycle compared to SAST scanners.
-They work after the application is built and deployed in a testing environment.
+- DAST scanners, also called web vulnerability scanners, must be used later in the SDLC compared to SAST scanners.
+They work after the application is built and deployed in a runtime environment.
 This is often cited as their disadvantage but in reality, the position in the pipeline makes little difference to agile development (as long as they are included in the pipeline).
-Business-class DAST scanners also include built-in integration with CI/CD tools.
+Business-class DAST scanners also include built-in functionality for integration with CI/CD tools.
 Their major disadvantage is that they cannot show exactly where the error is in the source code, so developers need to find errors themselves.

 DOWNLOAD FEATURED DOCUMENT